Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Charles H. Robbins - Cisco Systems, Inc.

 So, Vijay, thanks for the question.
-We've been talking about this for several calls now about how we've reengaged with the large web scale providers back right after I became CEO.
+We've been talking about this for several calls now, about how we reengaged with the large web scale providers back right after I became CEO.
 And these are long processes as they made major architectural decisions and they have franchises that you're trying to reenter.
-But if you look at whether it's the announcements we made with Microsoft a couple of quarters ago, the announcement we made with Google, you alluded to Alibaba, which there's a summary of that win on our website if you want to go see that.
-It's our first insertion there and actually it was before the large sales day that they experienced I think last week.
+But if you look at – whether it's the announcements we made with Microsoft a couple of quarters ago, the announcement we made with Google, you alluded to Alibaba, which there's a summary of that win on our website if you want to go see that.
+It's our first insertion there, and actually it was before the large sales day that they experienced I think last week.
 And so we continue to make progress and we're continuing to execute on what I told you that we're executing on over the last year and a half, which is trying to go deeper.

-I think the other thing that has become imminently clear is that these large web scale providers realize that it is going be a multi-cloud world and they definitely have come to the conclusion that the edge is going be mission critical for our customers going forward.
-And as they think about that, we are very natural.
-We're the very natural partner for them to partner with as the network is the only common denominator across all these cloud environments all the way out to the edge of our enterprise customer's network.
+I think the other thing that has become eminently clear is that these large web scale providers realize that it is going be a multi-cloud world and they definitely have come to the conclusion that the edge is going be mission critical for our customers going forward.
+And as they think about that, we are very natural – we're the very natural partner for them to partner with as the network is the only common denominator across all these cloud environments all the way out to the edge of our enterprise customer's network.
 So we're just continuing to execute against what we set out two years ago and we hope to continue to see success.

 Marilyn Mora - Cisco Systems, Inc.